sindresorhus/Actions/.github/contributing.md

 ### Creating the action

 - Open the Xcode project.
+- Decide whether the action should reside in the intents extension or the app.
+Prefer the intents extension.
+Generally, only actions requiring significant memory or ones that open the main app should be in the app target.
-- Create a new file in the `Actions2` folder named after the intent you are creating.
+- Create a new file in the `Actions` folder (in the correct target) named after the intent you are creating.
 	+ The file should be alphabetically sorted in Xcode.
 - Keep the naming, description, and code style consistent with existing actions.
 - Implement the logic.
 Try to create reusable extensions whenever it makes sense.